Nahla311/Team-B/README.md

 ### MODELLING
 - Build a classification model to find out whether a loan can be provided or not.
-- build a multi regressor model to find out how much amount we can lend. these models were evalutated using cross validation method.
+- Build a multi regressor model to find out how much amount we can lend. these models were evalutated using cross validation method.
-### building a classification model:
+### Building a classification model:
 For classification model we chose, random forest,Knn,XG boost, GBM.

 All these models where run with the feature selections iteratively and found out XGboost model gave the best performance